8legd/NewsOfTheWorld/README.md

 password for the VNC connection is `secret`

-TIP: Use an unlikely search term e.g. `make test sch="World Peace"` to delay the test and give you time to connect (timeout on failure is 20 seconds)
+TIP: Use an unlikely search term e.g. `docker-compose run -e TEST_SEARCH_TERM="World Peace" tests pytest` to delay the test and give you time to connect (timeout on failure is 20 seconds)